 Peter Latz ran the office from 1968 to 2001 in partnership with his wife Anneliese, from 2001 to 2011 together with Tilman Latz and is still active as a consultant.

-He has been an Honorary Fellow of the Royal Institute of British Architects (RIBA) since 2016.
+He has been an Honorary Fellow of the Royal Institute of British Architects (RIBA) since 2016 and an Honorary Member of the Association of German Landscape Architects (bdla) since 2020.

 Peter Latz studied landscape architecture at the Technical University of Munich and graduated in 1964.
 He then completed postgraduate studies in urban planning at the RWTRH Aachen University, where he founded his own office in 1968.